-When the CD button is pushed with the system off and the CD loaded, the system will turn on and the CD will start to play.
+When the CD-AUX or CD button is pushed with the system off and the CD loaded, the system will turn on and the CD will start to play.

-When the CD button is pushed with the CD loaded and the radio playing, the radio will automatically be turned off and the CD will start to play.
+When the CD·AUX or CD button is pushed with the CD loaded and the radio playing, the radio will automatically be turned off and the CD will start to play.